 Each time a new credit card appears, consumers compete to be the first in line to apply for it.
 They want to get the card and try it out before anyone else, especially if their credit and overall financial situation make them eligible for the card.

 But wouldn’t it be better if you could read everything about the card before actually applying for it?

 That is why we write reviews of credit cards and other financial services and products.
 When you read our review of this new credit card by Chase, you will know what exactly this card offers, what are its advantages and drawbacks and whether you are eligible for it.

 First, take a quick look at the list of Ink Business Ultimate Card features.
-That way, you will get an idea of what this card offers without having to read the entire article.
+That way, you will get an idea of what this card offers without reading the entire article.

 This card is primarily targeted at small business owners, so bear in mind that it is not eligible for everyone.
-However, it is not that hard to get approved since there is a great number of occupations under this category, such as freelancing and other sole proprietor-type work.
+However, it is not that hard to get approved since many occupations, such as freelancing and other sole proprietor-type work, are under this category.

 Business Unlimited works best when paired.
 You can pair it with one of the Ultimate Rewards cards and another business rewards credit card to get the best results.
-It might be best to avoid this card in case you have neither of the other two mentioned cards.
+It might be best to avoid this card if you have neither of the other two mentioned cards.

-This card, which was recently launched by Chase, has no bonus categories, so it suits great everyone who wants to combine it with other cards for non-bonus spending.
-You can combine it with a card that offers bonus categories to help your business for travel, office supplies, dining, and so on.
+This card has no bonus categories, so it suits great to everyone who wants to combine it with other cards for non-bonus spending.
+You can combine it with a card that offers bonuses like travel, office supplies, dining, and so on.